Ararat, North Carolina

 Ararat is an unincorporated community in the Long Hill Township of Surry County, North Carolina, United States.
 Ararat is situated on, and is named for, the Ararat River (Powell 1968).
 Ararat is along the former Atlantic & Yadkin Railway line from Mount Airy to Rural Hall that is now operated by the Yadkin Valley Railroad.
-Landmarks near the center of the community include the community post office, fire department and area churches.
+Landmarks near the center of the community include the post office, fire department and area churches.

 Geography

 Flat Shoal Creek joins the Ararat River here.